How to Change Your Money Mindset from Scarcity to Abundance

-[Disclaimer: Some of these links are affiliate links.
+[Disclaimer: This post may contain affiliate links.
 I may receive a small commission if you click on a link and make a purchase.]

 Part of me is team asshole.
 I made the right choices and so can everyone else.
 Also, there’s nothing wrong with working as if hard work can determine the outcome, even if you don’t actually have that kind of control.